-The CA's security program MUST include an annual Risk Assessment that:
+Additionally, the CA's security program MUST include an annual Risk Assessment that:

 - 1. Identifies foreseeable internal and external threats that could result in unauthorized access, disclosure, misuse, alteration, or destruction of any Certificate Data or Certificate Management Processes; - 2.
 Assesses the likelihood and potential damage of these threats, taking into consideration the sensitivity of the Certificate Data and Certificate Management Processes; and - 3.
 Assesses the sufficiency of the policies, procedures, information systems, technology, and other arrangements that the CA has in place to counter such threats.
+[BR 16.2]